A solar battery storage system added to your current solar system can provide considerable financial and environmental benefits.

 What is the payback on a solar battery?

-If you are considering adding battery storage to your existing or new solar PV system, you are not alone.
-With more than 3 million solar systems on Australian rooftops and feed-in tariff payments by energy retailers for exported electricity dropping, battery enquiries and installs have increased significantly.
-The question is what is the payback on solar batteries?
+If you are considering adding lithium-ion battery storage to your existing or new solar PV system, you are not alone.
+Battery inquiries and installations in Australia have gone up because of the 3 million solar power systems on rooftops.
+Additionally, energy retailers are now paying less for exported electricity.
+The question is what is the payback?

-While the number of solar systems with batteries is still far below 10% of all installed PV systems, many Australian households are now keen to investigate the potential purchase of solar power storage batteries.
+Although less than 10% of installed PV systems have batteries, many Australian households are interested in buying solar power storage batteries.
 This is to decrease their dependence on traditional power supply systems.

 Batteries are being hailed as the future of household electricity supply.
-This is because they allow solar energy generated during the day to become stored for later use in the evening when the solar system shuts down.
+Solar energy generated during the day is stored for use in the evening when the solar system stops working.
 Still, household consumption continues or even goes up.

-If you have a solar storage battery, your electricity consumption at night will be supplied by the battery reserve power, meaning you import and pay less for energy from the grid, as the electricity in the battery will have been generated by your solar system during the day.
-The result is a lower power bill.
+If you have a solar storage battery, it will provide power for your electricity use at night.
+This means you will import less energy from the grid and pay less for it.
+The battery stores the electricity generated by your solar system during the day.

 Additionally, Time-of-Use (ToU) tariffs can significantly raise the kWh cost of mains electricity.
-These tariffs in some areas kick in after 5 p.m. when consumption peaks and make the cost of electricity significantly higher in the early evening when air conditioners and electric stoves increase consumption patterns.
-A solar battery system can cushion the blow of the ToU.
+Some areas have higher electricity prices after 5 p.m. when people use more electricity for air conditioners and stoves.
+This makes the cost of electricity more expensive in the early evening.
+A home battery storage system can cushion the blow of the ToU.

-So while the benefits of batteries are apparent, many solar system owners still wonder if purchasing a battery is worth it.
+Solar system owners often question if buying a battery is worthwhile, despite the clear advantages of having one.
 They feverishly try to calculate the payback on investment numbers to make a decision.
 Yet, ironically, the same owner has never asked for the ROI on their new car, suit, or pool.

-Residential solar battery storage prices vary between $900 and $1,200 per kWh, including installation.
-Factors that can change the price include the brand, technology, sophistication of the battery management system, the monitoring, and the size of the battery.
-Other cost considerations are the required preparations in your home and the preparation of the location where the battery will be housed.
+Residential solar battery prices vary between $900 and $1,200 per kWh, including installation.
+Things that can affect the cost of a solar battery are the brand, technology, battery management system, monitoring, and battery size.
+Other costs to think about are getting your home ready and preparing the place where the battery will go.
 In addition, cable runs, brackets, enclosures, and potential meter upgrades can all add to the costs.

 Consider your current situation to understand whether solar battery storage is worth the investment.
 For example, if your area gets a lot of blackouts, a battery will save your food from spoiling in the fridge.
 If you dislike your energy retailer and seek energy independence – a large battery can achieve this.

 In a financial sense, a solar system alone still has a lower payback than a solar and battery system combo.
-A retrofitted battery has the lowest ROI but can still make sense in some circumstances, like if it enables you to charge your EV and avoid the more than $3000 annual cost of petrol.
+A modified battery may not give you the best return on investment, but it can still be useful in certain situations.
+For example, it allows you to charge your electric vehicle and save over $3000 per year on petrol expenses.

 As a rough average, a solar-only install has an ROI of 3 to 5 years with a 15 to 25-year life span.
-A solar battery combo has a 6 to 8-year payback, and a battery-alone retrofit has an 8 to 12-year ROI with a 10 – 15-year lifespan expected for many batteries.
+A solar battery combo pays back in 6 to 8 years.

 Can you receive government incentives?